By Tomos Evans

 The snap election that the Prime Minister called in a bid to strengthen her hand in the Brexit negotiations backfired, with the campaign failing to hit the right note with the electorate – her inherited majority lost.

-During her three years in post, however, Theresa May steered the country through a number of national tragedies including several terrorist attacks, the Grenfell Tower fire as well as the murder of Jo Cox MP.
+During her three years in post, however, Theresa May steered the country through a number of national tragedies including several terrorist attacks as well as the Grenfell Tower fire.
 Her resilience was clearly on display, a trait that would come to define her term as PM.

 In many ways, the conclusion to the May ministry could be seen as a very poignant one.
 Brexit, the issue that swept May to power is also now the cause of her downfall.
 Furthermore, Andrea Leadsom, the candidate who withdrew from the leadership race resulting in a coronation for May was also the final resignation from her government before her announcement.
 The straw, which many see, as having broken the camel’s back.